CkCreative/binance-spot-trading-bot/README.md

 ## Known Issues

 When you configure the bot to a new market, sometimes it fails to pick up buyin or selling.
 In this case, simply place an order that won't be filled instantly, for example, a very low buy order or a very high sell order, then, start up the bot and cancel the order thereafter.
-The bot should pick up from where it left.
+The bot should pick up from there.

 ## Contributors